-1.3.
-The stage of the process that is currently being consulted on is the pre-submission stage and is the final version of the plan before it is sent to the Planning Inspectorate for consideration.
+1.3.1.4.
+The stage of the process that is currently being consulted on is the presubmission Main Modifications stage and shows changes that have arisen during the Examination in Public process is the final version of the plan before it is sent to the Planning Inspectorate for consideration.
 All comments made during the consultation period will be sent to the Planning Inspectorate to be considered by the appointed planning inspector.
 The results of the previous consultations detailed below have helped the Council to 'narrow down' the alternatives available in meeting the Plan's strategy.
-Having considered the relevant evidence, including the sustainability appraisal and the findings of the JCS, the Plan is now presented as a whole with policies that will inform application decisions along with broader spatial policies for Cheltenham Borough as a whole.
+Having considered the relevant evidence, including the sustainability appraisal and the findings of the JCS, tThe Cheltenham Plan is now presented as a wholeone document with policies that will inform application decisions along with broader spatial policies for Cheltenham Borough as a whole.